MGCIs in Malaysia

 What kind of insurance coverage will be offered?

 Students on approved Monash Abroad programs will be covered by the Student Travel Insurance policy.
 You will have access to comprehensive medical cover, travel disruptions/cancellations (non-COVID) and emergency medical assistance.
 There will be COVID-19 related exclusions and conditions for full cover which will be communicated to you closer to your departure.
 In the meantime, be sure to view the details on the University's insurance webpages.

 What COVID protocols will be in place?

 Student safety will be paramount.
-Our COVID protocols will adhere to Italian requirements and, where there is a difference, also endeavour to align with the standards in place in Australia.
+Our COVID protocols will adhere to Malaysian requirements and, where there is a difference, also endeavour to align with the standards in place in Australia.
 Due to the regular updates in recommended approaches to prevent the spread of COVID, our protocols for this program will be communicated prior to departure.
 You can, however, expect classroom and accommodation capacity adjustments, support for safe and flexible travel booking support and a vaccination policy that aligns with the University's broader policy.